Terra88/ArchXyrif/README.md

 <img width="1019" height="357" alt="2025-11-04-231041_hyprshot" src="https://github.com/user-attachments/assets/a5208570-3771-4965-9102-483209cbf27b" />
 <br>
 Warning this script will reformat, re-part and reinstall your system to arch linux. <br>
+Use the file UNDER RELEASE > Because MAIN BRANCH IS UNDER DEVELOPMENT<br>
 MIT License - Copyright (c) 2025 Terra88 - Read LICENCE section for more.<br>
 <br>
 HOW TO USE: From Archlinux Bootable installer ISO(USB ETC) booted:<br>